Martin Scorsese's unrealized projects: Jack

 In October 2023, Scorsese disclosed that he, Todd Field and Kent Jones also intended to adapt Robinson's Jack into a screenplay after the strike ended.

 Untitled limited series

-In August 2024, at a Q&A event, Scorsese mentioned he was considering developing a limited-run series as one of his next projects, and that he wanted to direct it straight through unlike the HBO shows Boardwalk Empire and Vinyl in which he only helmed the pilot episodes.
+In August 2024, at a Q&A event Scorsese mentioned he was considering developing a limited-run series as one of his next projects, and that he wanted to direct it straight through unlike the HBO shows Boardwalk Empire and Vinyl in which he only helmed the pilot episodes.

 Untitled autobiographical film

 In a November 2024 interview with Associated Press, Scorsese said that "a possibility" for his next film would one inspired by stories from his father and mother, and their upbringing.
 "Stories about immigrants which tied into my trip to Sicily," he added.

-Untitled Hawaii-set crime drama film
+Untitled Hawaii-set crime drama

-In February 2025, it was announced that Scorsese would direct and co-produce a crime drama film based on an untold true story, described as being in the same vein as The Departed and Goodfellas, which would star Dwayne Johnson, Leonardo DiCaprio and Emily Blunt.
+In February 2025, it was announced that Scorsese would direct and co-produce a crime drama film based on an untold true story—described as being in the same vein as The Departed and Goodfellas—which would star Dwayne Johnson, Leonardo DiCaprio and Emily Blunt.
 Johnson and Blunt brought the story to Scorsese, which is set in 1960s and '70s Hawaii and follows an aspiring mob boss who fights rival crime factions for control of the underworld of the Hawaiian islands.
 Journalist and documentary filmmaker Nick Bilton was hired to write the screenplay.
 The following month, Walt Disney Studios, under its 20th Century Studios division, acquired rights to the film.
+It was then revealed Johnson would co-write the script with Bilton, and that the two were additionally collaborating on a nonfiction book which the film would adapt.
+"This isn't just a gangster story – it's about power, identity, and what was taken from the Hawaiian people," Johnson explained in a statement.
+He and Bilton were said to have acquired a trove of documents on Wilford "Nappy" Pulawa, who led the syndicate known as The Company.
+By May 2026, a report from Puck News confirmed the project was still in active development at 20th Century and awaiting the greenlight from Disney, with Bilton expected to turn in a major script revision within a month.
+Less than two weeks later, an insider claimed "Marty wanted it to be more voice-over-y, more Goodfellas" and that "those were the marching orders Nick was given, and he spent the last four months implementing the notes".
+Conflicting details arose about the start of production, with one rumor stating that principal photography would begin as early as October that year.
+However, sources told Page Six Hollywood that it was not likely to begin filming until 2027 — or even later, depending on the latest draft.